Characters appearing in Act-age. Beware of unmarked spoilers.

 - Break the Cutie: At age 10 he realized his fame comes from his relation to Arisa over his skills, causing him to stay at his room for 3 days just to figure out how to improve his acting.

 - Character Development: During the titular play of the "Galactic Road" arc, when Akira encounters stage fright and decides to play it safe until he can master his role later, Kei as Campenella unconsciously ad-libs and asks him whether everybody will forgive him for sacrificing himself (as he plays a bit character who convinces himself that God has a plan in store for them after they die).
-This makes Akira realizes in the world of acting, there's no perfect response, prompting him to answer "Campanella" with his real feelings.
+This makes Akira realize that in the world of acting, there's no perfect response, prompting him to answer "Campanella" with his real feelings.
 It ended up making him more expressive than usual despite him turning his back to the audience.

 - Childhood Friends: With Chiyoko, as fellow child actors.